ISithmini/ISithmini/README.md

 <h1 align="center">Hello there 👋, I'm Imasha Sithmini</h1>
 <h3 align="center">An undergraduates of Faculty of Information Technology, University of Moratuwa, Sri Lanka</h3>

+<h4> I'm a responsible and a motivated girl equipped with a diverse and promising skillset, along with the ability to manage projects from the concept till completion while keeping a focused eye on the goal.🔭 </h4>

 </br>

-- 🌱 I’m currently learning to work with **ReactJs, NodeJs & Laravel**
+- 🌱 I’m currently learning to work with **ReactJs & Laravel**

 - 📝 I regularly write articles on tech related topics and about the projects i have worked on [https://medium.com/@imashasithmini2](https://medium.com/@imashasithmini2)